broadinstitute/ml4h/ml4cvd/tensorize/partners_ecg_docs/README.md

           {'V6': array([1, -4, -3, ..., 4]),
 ```

-Every other element extracted from the XML by [utils/text_from_xml](https://github.com/mghcdac/partners-ecg/blob/master/utils.py) is returned as a string, even if the underlying primitive type is a number (e.g. age).
+Every other element extracted from the XML is returned as a string, even if the underlying primitive type is a number (e.g. age).
 Here are some of the more important elements:

 ```
 acquisitiondate